Covariant path integrals for quantum fields back-reacting on classical space-time

 and we are able to get some intuition for each term.
 Heuristically expanding the actions, or more properly their Lagrangian's, in terms of their field dependence $\mathcal{S}_{CQ} \sim \sum_{m} a_m(q)s_m(\phi)$ and $\mathcal{R}_{CQ} \sim \sum_{m} b_m(q)r_m(\phi)$ we see that

 Hence, the imaginary part of the integral is associated with things like coherence, which depend on the difference between the ket and bra components of the density matrix, whilst the real part of the action depends on the sum of the left and right components on the density matrix, which are things like its expectation value.
 Moreover, conditioned on a classical trajectory $\bar{q}(t)$ - which can be represented by inserting a delta function $\delta(q(t)-\bar{q}(t))$ into the classical part of the path integral - we see that the evolution of the quantum state factorizes between the $\phi^{\pm}$ integrals and hence keeps pure quantum states pure.
+We shall largely focus on this case; it can be shown that any CQ dynamics which does not preserve the purity of the quantum state conditioned on the classical degree of freedom can be embedded into a larger classical space where the quantum state remains pure, in a CQ version of purification \cite{UCLHealing}.

 The back-reaction of the quantum system on the classical one is contained in the real components of the CQ action $\mathcal{R}^{\pm}_{CQ}$.
 Indeed, when $\mathcal{R}^{\pm}_{CQ}=0$, the path integral in Equation \eqref{eq: decomp} reduces to the standard quantum path integral for the density matrix but also includes a classical variable which can undergo its own autonomous dynamics due to the inclusion of the classical action $\mathcal{I}_C$.
 However, whenever there is back-reaction, Equation \eqref{eq: positiveCQ} \textit{necessarily} describes non-unitary evolution: this was proved generally in \cite{dec_Vs_diff} using master equation methods.